duyphong1204/Logseq/pages/Course___College Writing___Week 2___Seminar.md

 	- Pathos: you try to make people feel what you feel
 		- "people act on feelings"
 			- => influence and manipulate
-		- Rhetorical Questions, Personal Pronouns (I, you, we), diction/word choice -
+		- Rhetorical Questions?
+Personal Pronouns (I, you, we), diction/word choice -
 - Modest Proposal
 	- Evidence